AndreyTeets/DotNetDBTools/README.md

 Create an instance of IDeployManager for the appropriate dbms using non-default options if needed and a DbConnection instance to pass to deployManager methods
 ```
 IDeployManager deployManager = new MSSQLDeployManager(new DeployOptions() { AllowDataLoss = true });
-DbConnection connection = new SqlConnection(SomeMSSQLConnectionString)
+using DbConnection connection = new SqlConnection(SomeMSSQLConnectionString);
 ```
 And then publish database like this
 ```